Eating in Ammoudi Bay, Santorini

 My hotel wasn’t too far from Ammoudi Bay, and due to the winding road nearby, we were able to enjoy a leisurely descent, strolling alongside the sunset and enjoying the difference in colour between the browns and reds of the cliff edge and the sea as the sun’s reflection bounced upon it.
 It was absolutely beautiful and as we got to the bottom of the bay we were greeted with vibrant yellows, blues, reds and greens from the buildings—a stark contrast to the red slopes of the caldera cliffs.

 There are a variety of restaurants set into the famous red cliffs of the island’s famed caldera, including Barbounaki, Dimitris Ammoudi Taverna, Ammoudi Fish Tavern and the one we went to; Sunset Ammoudi Taverna, also known as Sunset Ammoudi by Paraskevas.
+Or if you fancy something different, you could always book a boat tour for dinner.
+But personally, I’d recommend getting glammed up and heading into Ammoudi Bay for the full experience.
 Each restaurant gets incredibly busy, so you’ll want to make a reservation.
 We were torn between visiting for lunch (and being able to enjoy the incredible views in the gorgeous midday sun) or for dinner (who can resist the allure of a sunset?)—but the available reservations decided for us!

 We were seated on the first floor of the restaurant and the staff were friendly from the first instance, kindly guiding us on portion sizes and must-try dishes.
 I won’t lie, the table felt a little too close to the one next to us, but once we were settled and conversation started to flow it was barely noticeable.